joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/07/us/politics/prosecutor-fired-lawsuit-justice-department.html

 **Solar Eclipse 2026: When and Where to See Totality**\
-`Check the weather forecast, path and time of the totality.`\
+`Check the weather forecast, path and time of the eclipse near you.`\
 https://www.nytimes.com/interactive/2026/08/07/world/europe/solar-eclipse-view-spain-iceland-greenland.html

 **Tracking Down Julie Delpy’s Jacket From ‘Before Sunset’**\